nikitaved/PyTorch_for_Scientists/README.md

 * Create an issue if there are topics you would like to learn more about.
 * Star the repository to bump my GitHub credibility :)

-And, of couse, have fun doing High Performance Computing with PyTorch!
+And, of course, have fun doing High Performance Computing with PyTorch!

 **Note**: I used `notebook=7.3.2` with integrated RISE in case you want to access/modify the slideshow mode.